 We hope this series makes you a more confident buyer.

 First Things First: What is Glove Leather?

-Many people don’t realize that glove leather is fundamentally different from leathers used for other garments, handbags and footwear, because of the qualities of the leather itself.
+Many people don’t realize that the glove leather used in leather glove manufacturing is fundamentally different from leathers used for other garments, handbags and footwear, because of the qualities of the leather itself.